Research at the Frontier of Physical AI

-This group, led by Dr. Wei Zhan, includes leading experts from top institutions and companies, recognized for their exceptional academic and industry contributions—including eight Best Paper awards at premier conferences and journals such as CVPR and ICRA.
-Join our group to work with a team of top researchers who each have thousands of citations across their work and many top-tier publications, including a CVPR Best Paper lead author, to advance next-generation physical AI.
+Led by Dr. Wei Zhan, our research team brings together experts from top institutions and companies, recognized for their contributions to both academia and industry — including eight Best Paper awards at premier conferences and journals such as CVPR and ICRA.
+Together, they are developing cutting-edge technology that powers next-generation physical AI.

 World-action foundation model pre-training